cakebatterandsprinkles/portfolio-gatsby/src/posts/25-local_session_cookies.md

 **IndexedDB API:**

 - Useful for storing large amounts of structured data on the client side.
+Keeps the data as key-value pairs.
 - You can (and probably should) use an abstraction library (like [Dexie.js](https://dexie.org/)) to help you use IndexedDB, as it is a low-level API and if used wrong, might break the applications.
 Check out the other IndexedDB open source projects from [here](https://awesomeopensource.com/projects/indexeddb).

 **Cache API:**